CambridgeEngineering/PartIB-Computing-Device-Programming/pointers.rst

 -----------------

-Pointers can also contain the address of a section of code, rather than data. this is how one can pass a function as a paramater to another function... by passing the address of its code in memory.
+Pointers can also contain the address of a section of code, rather than data. this is how one can pass a function as a parameter to another function... by passing the address of its code in memory.
 We will use this to tell the microcontroller what to do (i.e. what code to execute) when particular events occur.

 For now, let's just look at a typical situation where this would be useful.